Robert Kuan

 Overview

-Rob received his Bachelor of Science in Economics (with a concentration in Management) from The Wharton School at the University of Pennsylvania in 2011.
+I received my Bachelor of Science in Economics from the Wharton School at the University of Pennsylvania in 2011.

 Continue Reading